element207/element207.github.io/_posts/2017-08-10-OSG-HelloWorld-Example.md

 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/images/w-home-page.jpg
-excerpt: This is an instruction of saying HelloWorld in OSG style.
+excerpt: This is an instruction of saying _Hello World!_ in OSG style.
 This project will build by using Visual Studio 2015.
 mathjax: true
 ---